-This section gives a general overview of the taxation of super.
-The information and rates referred to in this section can change from time to time.
-Please refer the Super caps, rates and thresholds fact sheet available via the Secure Online Portal or go to ato.gov.au/ super for the latest update.
+Part 7 gives a general overview of the taxation of super.
+The information and rates referred to in Part 7 can change from time to time.
+Please refer to the Super caps, rates, and thresholds fact sheet available via the Secure Online Portal or go to ato.gov.au/super for the latest update.